iTwin/itwinjs-core/docs/learning/backend/Channel.md

     imodel.channels.removeAllowedChannel("structural-members");
 ```

 > Note: The "shared" channel is not editable by default.
-To allow writing to the shared channel, you need to call `imodel.channels.addAllowedChannel("shared")`
+To allow writing to the shared channel, you need to call `imodel.channels.addAllowedChannel(ChannelControl.sharedChannelName)`

 ### Creating New Channels